TEAMMATES/teammates/devdocs/troubleshooting-guide.md

   **REASON**: The hash of the file in the repo is different from the one used in the live site due to line endings are encoded on different Operating Systems.

-  **SOLUTION**: Replace "\src\main\webapp\files\Course Enroll Sample Spreadsheet.csv" with [this copy of file](https://teammatesv4.appspot.com/files/Course%20Enroll%20Sample%20Spreadsheet.csv).
+  **SOLUTION**: Replace "/src/main/webapp/files/Course Enroll Sample Spreadsheet.csv" with [this copy of file](https://teammatesv4.appspot.com/files/Course%20Enroll%20Sample%20Spreadsheet.csv).

 12. **ERROR**: "no chromedrive_osx" when testing on Mac using Chrome.

-  **SOLUTION**: download the file from [here]( http://chromedriver.storage.googleapis.com/index.html) and extract to /src/test/resources/lib/selenium, then rename it by adding "`_osx`".
+  **SOLUTION**: Download the file from [here]( http://chromedriver.storage.googleapis.com/index.html) and extract to /src/test/resources/lib/selenium, then rename it by adding "`_osx`".
 Refresh the folder in eclipse.

 13. **ERROR**:java.lang.UnsupportedClassVersionError when running on staging server.